Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md

 ## Step 4: Form Submission

-When ready to submit the form data for card capture, such as when the form data is all valid and the user clicks a submit button, you can programmatically trigger submission for the iFrame payment form fields via the `submit` [method](?path=docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Methods.md).
+When ready to submit the form data for card capture, such as when the form data is all valid and the user clicks a submit button, you can programmatically trigger submission for the Checkout payment form fields via the `submit` [method](?path=docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Methods.md).

 ```javascript
 const submissionPromise = paymentForm.submit({